shail21p/A03/README.md

 # A03
 Part 1

-Creating a Webstorm and Git, Github. download the webstorm student version from the link https://www.jetbrains.com/community/education/#students register with your @njit.edu email address to verify school download the webstorm application from the list of programs given log on to Github.com and register with them again with your njit.edu email address download git https://git-scm.com/downloads for your specific working system (windows/mac/linux) open webstorm from your desktop (previously downloaded) create a new project from file drop down menu click on the VCS dropdown menu on the top left import version control, you should see an option for Git repository, click on it, click ok commit the file to git from there.
+1. Creating a Webstorm and Git, Github. <br>
+2. download the webstorm student version from the link https://www.jetbrains.com/community/education/#students .<br>
+3. register with your @njit.edu email address to verify school.<br>
+4. download the webstorm application from the list of programs given.<br>
+5. log on to Github.com and register with them again with your njit.edu email address.<br>
+6. download git https://git-scm.com/downloads for your specific working system. (windows/mac/linux)<br>
+7. open webstorm from your desktop (previously downloaded).<br>
+8. create a new project from file drop down menu.<br>
+9. click on the VCS dropdown menu on the top left.<br>
+10. import version control, you should see an option for Git repository, click on it, click ok.<br>
+11. commit the file to git from there.<br>

 Part 2